Chess story The Royal Game by Stefan Zweig - compiled by Elke Rehder

 Stefan Zweig's private phone address book from the years 1940 to 1942 contains many interesting names.
-Here you find friends and people of interest in the last years of his life.
-I have reported in detail on the following page Stefan-Zweig-address-book
+Here you can read the biographies to the names in Stefan Zweig's address book Stefan-Zweig-address-book.

 Please also read my very special remarks on the early book editions of the chess story: chess-story-stefan-zweig-1942

 Stefan Zweig art exhibition poster designed by Isabel Stolze in Berlin

 75 years of chess story "The Royal Game" by Stefan Zweig.
 In 2017 there was an art exhibition at the Library in Neuenhagen near Berlin.

 started in Hamburg a world trip of a current issue of Schachnovelle.
 It is a tribute to the famous Austrian

 writer Stefan Zweig, who died 1942 in exile in Brazil.
 The first edition of his chess story was translated into